How loans are allocated to investors

 - Allocation 1

-- Applies to all orders for Notes placed through automated investing with no filters applied other than grade and term.
+- Applies to all orders for Notes placed through automated investing with no filters applied other than grade (A-E)* and term (36 or 60 months).

 - Allocation 2